โฐ Minimum Connection Times

 ๐ข Terminal Information

 Betoota Airport (BTX), also identified by its ICAO code YBEO, is a remote regional aviation facility located in the heart of the Queensland Outback, serving the tiny locality of Betoota.
 As an essential link for this isolated part of the Channel Country, the airport primarily supports general aviation, private charters, and local tourism initiatives.
-The facility features a single dirt runway, designated 11/29, which measures 1,110 meters in length and is situated against the dramatic backdrop of the vast gibber plains that define the regional landscape.
+This remote outback airport sits at 248 feet above sea level in the Channel Country and operates with a single dirt runway designated 11/29, measuring 1,110 meters in length, situated against the dramatic backdrop of the vast gibber plains that define the regional landscape.
 Managed by the local Diamantina Shire, the airport has seen several upgrades to its infrastructure to enhance safety and reliability for outback pilots.

 The terminal facilities at Betoota are extremely basic, reflecting its role as a remote wilderness outpost rather than a commercial hub.
 The airport features a small, functional terminal building that serves as a base for Fixed-Base Operator (FBO) services and general aviation needs.
 While it provides a sheltered area for passenger processing and basic restrooms, there are no modern amenities such as Wi-Fi, cafes, or retail stores.
 The airport is a critical piece of infrastructure for the Royal Flying Doctor Service (RFDS), which utilizes the strip to deliver outreach medical services and emergency healthcare to the surrounding pastoral communities and remote cattle stations.